Vishalag74/vishalag74/README.md

 # 💫 About Me:
-**My name is Vishal Agrawal, and I am passionate about web development, especially in front-end design, responsive interfaces, and modern web technologies.
+**My name is Vishal Agrawal, and I’m passionate about web development, with a focus on building responsive and efficient websites.
-I am currently pursuing a Bachelor of Computer Applications (BCA) at GLA University, Mathura.
+I’m currently pursuing a Bachelor of Computer Applications (BCA) at GLA University, Mathura.
-I enjoy building clean, user-friendly websites and am constantly working to enhance my skills in UI/UX and full-stack development.**
+I work with modern web technologies and constantly strive to improve my skills in front-end and back-end development.
+My future goal is to become an AI-powered full-stack web developer, combining the power of artificial intelligence with web technologies to build smart, scalable, and impactful applications.**

 Email Me 👉 ✉️ **vishalagrawal7037@gmail.com** For Collaboration/Project or Anything Else. 😊😊